-- 14.1 The specification shall define a qualification and testing plan that includes: - 14.2 A statistical sampling plan shall be developed by the designer/producer and agreed with the designer/purchaser/user.
-The plan shall describe the number of composite components and witness sections to be sampled and tested for product property acceptance for each production lot. - 14.3 Chemical Properties-A representative number of C-C components shall be sampled for ash content and chemical impurities, per Section 7.
-The number and identity of the components selected from each lot shall be in accordance with the statistical plan agreed with the designer/purchaser/user. - 14.4 Mechanical, Physical and Durability Properties-A cutting plan shall be agreed between the designer/purchaser/ user and manufacturer.
-The cutting plan shall describe the location, number and orientation of the test specimens required for property determinations as set forth in Sections 8, 9 and 10 of this specification.
+14.1 The specification shall include a qualification and testing plan that includes:

+14.2 A statistical sampling plan shall be developed by the manufacturer and the designer/producer/user to support the testing plan.
+The plan shall describe the number of composite components and witness sections to be sampled and tested for product property acceptance for each production lot.

+14.3 Chemical Properties-A representative number of composite components shall be sampled for chemical impurities, per Section 7.
+The number and identity of the composite components selected from each lot shall be in accordance with the statistical plan agreed with the designer/ purchaser/user.

+14.4 Mechanical, Physical and Durability Properties-A cutting plan shall be agreed between the designer/purchaser/ user and manufacturer.
+The cutting plan shall describe the location, number and orientation of the test specimens required for property determinations as selected from Sections 8, 9 and 10 of this specification.
 The cutting plan shall consider property gradients and anisotropy introduced by forming and processing.
-The number of each type of specimen defined by the cutting plan shall be sufficient to yield statistically significant data - 14.5 The qualification and testing section of the specification may include any other appropriate test methods and requirements, such as proof testing, as defined by the designer/producer/user.
+The number of each type of specimen defined by the cutting plan shall be sufficient to yield statistically significant data.

+14.5 The qualification and testing section of the specification may include any other appropriate test methods and requirements, such as proof testing, as defined by the designer/ producer/user.